Aftermath of the Falklands War: Medical and psychological treatment of Falklands veterans

 The trials of one British patient, Robert Lawrence, MC, were chronicled in a book co-authored by him entitled When The Fighting is Over which was later adapted into a television film.
 Lawrence was shot at close range by an FN rifle and lost a large percentage of brain matter, but recovered to a degree not thought possible.
 He remains partially paralysed in the left side of his body.
 After the war he became an outspoken critic of the British Army's treatment of Falklands veterans.

 A similar situation afflicts the veterans on the Argentine side, many of whom have similarly suffered from psychiatric disorders, drug and alcohol abuse, and social turmoil.
 The current Argentine suicide toll is 454, according to an Argentine film about the suicide of a Falklands veteran.

+Social consequences

+Benefits for Argentine war veterans

+Since the end of the South Atlantic Conflict in 1982, the different levels of the national, provincial and municipal public administration of the Argentine Republic have been sanctioning a large number of norms that granted different types of decorations, recognitions, scholarships, pensions, subsidies, exemptions, credits, bonuses, supplements, retirements, priorities, social coverage, and health, housing and work plans for veterans of the Malvinas War and their families.